pjakiela/ECON523/exercises/E2-exp-ideal-part1.md

 ### Question 2

-What is the mean level of (household head) educational attainment among individuals in the control gorup who **did not** use ACT the last time they had malaria?
+What is the mean level of (household head) educational attainment among individuals in the control group who **did not** use ACT the last time they had malaria?

 ### Question 3

-What is the mean level of (household head) educational attainment among individuals in the control gorup who **did** use ACT the last time they had malaria?
+What is the mean level of (household head) educational attainment among individuals in the control group who **did** use ACT the last time they had malaria?

 ### Question 4

-What is the standard deviation of the level of (household head) educational attainment among individuals in the control gorup who **did** use ACT the last time they had malaria?
+What is the standard deviation of the level of (household head) educational attainment among individuals in the control group who **did** use ACT the last time they had malaria?

 ### Question 5